 Inflammatory bowel diseases affect millions of people worldwide, causing debilitating symptoms.
 Researchers have been unsure about what factors cause these conditions.
 However, new research may now have identified a culprit — blood vessel dysfunction.

-Despite these conditions being so widespread and the fact that they can severely affect a person's
+Despite these conditions being so widespread and the fact that they can severely affect a person's quality of life, researchers remain unsure which factors cause them.

 Now, a team of researchers from Universitätsklinikum Erlangen in Germany claims it may have made an important discovery.